vaibhav-yb/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/advanced-topic.md

 ```

-## Addition of Tables to Publication
+## Addition of tables to publication

 Addition of tables to the streaming list after slot creation is currently a preview feature.
-Inorder to enable dynamic table addition the tserver preview flag [cdcsdk_enable_dynamic_table_support](../../../../reference/configuration/yb-tserver/#cdcsdk_enable_dynamic_table_support) should be set to true.
+In order to enable dynamic table addition the tserver preview flag [cdcsdk_enable_dynamic_table_support](../../../../reference/configuration/yb-tserver/#cdcsdk_enable_dynamic_table_support) should be set to true.

 The Publication’s tables list can change in two cases.
 The first case is when a previously created table is added to the publication by performing an alter publication.